kc8rwr/Schemat/README.md

 What is it good for?

-Probably nothing at all.
+-Probably nothing at all.
-Well..
-- Maybe someone might use it to make really quick and simple schematic diagrams of small circuits for educational purposes.
+-Maybe someone might use it to make really quick and simple schematic diagrams of small circuits for educational purposes.
-- Or maybe someone might place this on an old retro DOS computer for display.
+-Maybe someone might place this on an old retro DOS computer for display.
 (If it ever works in DOS again).
-But most likely it isn't good for anything.
+-But most likely it isn't good for anything.

 Why am I doing this?